gueneumann/universaldependencybuilder/doc/UnsupervisedUDparsing.md

 		to define online an ordering over the content words of a sentence, which  defines the their tree level

-		define function words as heads
+		define function words as modifiers

 			AUX, DET, SCONJ -> right-attaching